MicrosoftDocs/cpp-docs/docs/atl/reference/compiler-options-macros.md

 ## <a name="_atl_enable_ptm_warning"></a> _ATL_ENABLE_PTM_WARNING

-Define this macro in order to force the use of ANSI C++ standard-compliant syntax for pointer to member functions.
+Define this macro in order to force the use of ANSI C++ standard-conforming syntax for pointer to member functions.
 Using this macro will cause the C4867 compiler error to be generated when non-standard syntax is used to initialize a pointer to a member function.

 ```
 #define _ATL_ENABLE_PTM_WARNING